Running With Plantar Fasciitis: Can You Do It Safely?

 Worn-out or unsupportive running shoes require your plantar fascia to absorb more load and force the tissue to work harder to maintain the form and structure of the medial-lateral arch of your foot when you land.

-Replace your running shoes every 300-500 miles, and consider getting stability shoes if your pronation needs adjusting or additional arch support.
+Replace your running shoes every 300-500 miles, and consider stability shoes if your pronation needs adjustment or you need additional arch support.

 #4: Try Orthotics